 The personal skills needed for successful social communication and interaction.

 For my family, the picture of homeschooling is not shutting ourselves in our home and hiding from the rest of society.
 In fact, it’s quite the opposite as we strive to provide our children with a variety of social opportunities.

 We are engaged in our community through church activities and community services.
-At various times we have attended, or been involved in: co-operative classes, public library events, church clubs, sport lessons, and much more.
+At various times we have attended, or been involved in: co-operative classes, public library events, church clubs, sports lessons, and much more.
 We take every opportunity to go on field trips.
 We’ve been to multiple science centers, children’s museums, state parks, historical museums, community fairs and more; around the Northwest and into Canada.

 In all of our outings, my kids have the opportunity to interact with individuals of a broad range of age and backgrounds.
 They are not hesitant to engage in conversation with other children or adults.

 An article by the Peabody Journal of Education cites,

 The research indicates that homeschooling parents expect their children to respect and get along with people of diverse backgrounds, provide their children with a variety of social opportunities outside the family

 In comparison to conventional schooled children, it goes on to state,

 Compared to children attending conventional schools, however, research suggest that they (homeschooled students) have higher quality friendships and better relationships with their parents and other adults.